-GENERAL ASSEMBLY OF NORTH CAROLINA SESSION 1999
+GENERAL ASSEMBLY OF NORTH CAROLINA

+SESSION 1999
-HOUSE BILL 1804 RATIFIED BILL

-AN ACT TO ESTABLISH THE DEPARTMENT OF JUVENILE JUSTICE AND DELINQUENCY PREVENTION AND TO MAKE CONFORMING AMENDMENTS TO THE GENERAL STATUTES.

-The General Assembly of North Carolina enacts:

-PART I. CREATION OF DEPARTMENT OF JUVENILE JUSTICE AND DELINQUENCY PREVENTION.

-Section 1.(a) Article 3C of Chapter 147 of the General Statutes is repealed.
-Section 1.(b) Chapter 143B of the General Statutes is amended by adding a new Article to read:
+H 1 HOUSE BILL 1804\ Short Title: Establish Juvenile Department.
+(Public) Sponsors: Representatives Baddour; Barefoot, Blue, Bonner, Bridgeman, Cox, Crawford, Culpepper, Cunningham, Earle, Ford, Goodwin, Hackney, Haire, Hall, Hunter, Hurley, Insko, McAllister, McLawhorn, Melton, Miller, Redwine, Sossamon, Sutton, Thomas, Tolson, Wainwright, Warner, Warren, Weiss, and Yongue.
+Referred to: Judiciary IV.
+May 25, 2000 A BILL TO BE ENTITLED AN ACT TO ESTABLISH THE DEPARTMENT OF JUVENILE JUSTICE AND DELINOUENCY PREVENTION TO MAKE CONFORMING AND AMENDMENTS TO THE GENERAL STATUTES.
+The General Assembly of North Carolina enacts: CREATION OF DEPARTMENT OF JUVENILE JUSTICE AND PART I. DELINQUENCY PREVENTION.
+Article 3C of Chapter 147 of the General Statutes is repealed.
+Section 1.(a) Section 1.(b) Chapter 143B of the General Statutes is amended by adding a new Article to read: "ARTICLE 12.

-"ARTICLE 12.
 "DEPARTMENT OF JUVENILE JUSTICE AND DELINQUENCY PREVENTION.
 "PART 1.
-CREATION OF DEPARTMENT.
+CREATION OF DEPARTMENT. "§ 143B-511.

-"§ 143B-511.
 Creation of the Department of Juvenile Justice and Delinquency Prevention.

-There is hereby created and constituted a department to be known as the 'Department of Juvenile Justice and Delinquency Prevention', with the organization, powers, and duties defined in Article 1 of this Chapter, except as modified in this Article.
+There is hereby created and constituted a department to be known as the 'Department of Juvenile Justice and Delinquency Prevention' ('Department'), with the organization, powers, and duties defined in Article 1 of this Chapter, except as modified in this Article.

-§ 143B-512.
+"§ 143B-512.
 Transfer of Office of Juvenile Justice authority to the Department of Juvenile Justice and Delinquency Prevention.

-(a) All (i) statutory authority, powers, duties, and functions, including directives of S.L.
+- (a) All (i) statutory authority, powers, duties, and functions, including directives of S.L.
 1998-202, rule making, budgeting, and purchasing, (ii) records, (iii) personnel, personnel positions, and salaries, (iv) property, and (v) unexpended balances of appropriations, allocations, reserves, support costs, and other funds of the Office of Juvenile Justice under the Office of the Governor are transferred to and vested in the Department of Juvenile Justice and Delinquency Prevention.
-This transfer has all of the elements of a Type I transfer as defined in G.S.
-143A-6.

-(b) The Department shall be considered a continuation of the Office of Juvenile Justice for the purpose of succession to all rights, powers, duties, and obligations of the Office and of those rights, powers, duties, and obligations exercised by the Office of the Governor on behalf of the Office of Juvenile Justice is referred to by law, contract, or other document, that reference shall apply to the Department.
-Where the Office of the Governor is referred to by contract or other document, where the Office of the Governor is acting on behalf of the Office of Juvenile Justice, that reference shall apply to the Department.

-(c) All institutions previously operated by the Office of Juvenile Justice and the present central office of the Office of Juvenile Justice, including land, buildings, equipment, supplies, personnel, or other properties rented or controlled by the Office or by the Office of the Governor for the Office of Juvenile Justice, shall be administered by the Department of Juvenile Justice and Delinquency Prevention.
+This transfer has all of the elements of a Type I transfer, as defined in G.S.
+143A-6. - (b) The Department shall be considered a continuation of the Office of Juvenile Justice for the purpose of succession to all rights, powers, duties, and obligations of the Office and of those rights, powers, duties, and obligations exercised by the Office of the Governor on behalf of the Office of Juvenile Justice is referred to by law, contract, or other document, that reference shall apply to the Department.
+Where the Office of the Governor is referred to by contract or other document, where the Office of the Governor is acting on behalf of the Office of Juvenile Justice, that reference shall apply to the Department. - (c) All institutions previously operated by the Office of Juvenile Justice and the present central office of the Office of Juvenile Justice, including land, buildings, equipment, supplies, personnel, or other properties rented or controlled by the Office or by the Office of the Governor for the Office of Juvenile Justice, shall be administered by the Department of Juvenile Justice and Delinquency Prevention.